Find out WHAT stops your shoppers from buying

 Now if you think about it, you’ll figure that personalization has got a lot to do with it.

-And within the spectrum of personalization, product recommendations have a huge role to play.
+And within the spectrum of personalization, eCommerce recommendations have a huge role to play.

 The amount of effort a business has to expend to get a new customer is more than it is to retain an already existing customer.